NixOS/nix.dev/maintainers/working_groups/learning_journey/tutorial-outlines/sharing-dependencies.md

 ## Assumptions
 - The reader has seen a derivation before.
-- The reader understands that builders come from `nixpkgs`.
+- The reader understands that builders (also referred to as "build helpers") come from `nixpkgs`.
-- The reader knows what a shell environment is.
+- The reader knows what a declarative shell environment is.

 ## Activity